ubccr/xdmod-supremm/docs/supremm-install-overview.md

 **Prometheus:**
 * **HPC Compute Nodes** have the Prometheus exporters installed on them.
-These exporters expose information about the compute nodes that are scraped by Prometheus.
+These exporters expose information about the compute nodes that are scraped by Prometheus over the network.
 * **Dedicated Prometheus server** scrapes the exporters running on the compute nodes.
 The Prometheus instance is configured to scrape metrics from these exporters on a configured interval.
 The data are logged to Prometheus's internal timeseries database.